 With so much potential for contamination, knowing how to disinfect your phone is a must.
 While it may sound complicated, it’s easier than you think.

 Just follow these four simple steps:

-1. CLEAN IT Use a general cleaning wipe or damp cloth to remove dust and dirt from the device.
+Use a general cleaning wipe or damp cloth to remove dust and dirt from the device.
 Clean the screen, the back of the phone, earpiece, and your camera lens.
 Make sure water doesn’t seep into the device.
 The cloth should be only slightly wet.
 Don’t forget to clean your case, too.

 2. ALLOW IT TO DRY

 Let your phone dry before moving to the next step.
 You can let it air dry or use a dry paper towel.

 3. DESTROY GERMS WITH AN EPA REGISTERED DISINFECTANT WIPE